quaaludefood/genome_regions/README.md

 ### Dependencies
 - Python ([download](https://www.python.org/downloads/))
 - Python should be added to the environment variables of your system.
-If you are using Windows please refer to the instructions([instructions ](https://www.python.org/downloads/))
+If you are using Windows please refer to the [instructions ](https://www.python.org/downloads/)